 As our clientele is recognised as vulnerable – across our organisation we have taken vital steps and precautions including the following (October 2021 update):

 - All staff have completed COVID-19 Infection control training through Department of Health, and each location has been recognised as a COVID-SAFE location

 - Branches remain close to general public, and branches capped with max of 8 people inside at any one time

 - Social distancing adhered to inside branches

 - Centre-based social support program cancelled.
-Small Groups and Individual social support programs including Hav a Chat running to combat social isolation.
+All Face to Face Small Groups and Individual social support programs are on hold, Remote- Hav a Chat program running to combat social isolation.